peterjbraam/beegfs-ksource/linux-source-code/Documentation/s390/vfio-ccw.rst

 	  __u32   ret_code;
   } __packed;

-This region is always available.

 While starting an I/O request, orb_area should be filled with the guest ORB, and scsw_area should be filled with the SCSW of the Virtual Subchannel.

 irb_area stores the I/O result.

 ret_code stores a return code for each access of the region.
-The following values may occur:

-``0``
-  The operation was successful.

-``-EOPNOTSUPP``
-  The orb specified transport mode or an unidentified IDAW format, or the scsw specified a function other than the start function.

-``-EIO``
-  A request was issued while the device was not in a state ready to accept requests, or an internal error occurred.

-``-EBUSY``
-  The subchannel was status pending or busy, or a request is already active.

-``-EAGAIN``
-  A request was being processed, and the caller should retry.

-``-EACCES``
-  The channel path(s) used for the I/O were found to be not operational.

-``-ENODEV``
-  The device was found to be not operational.

-``-EINVAL``
-  The orb specified a chain longer than 255 ccws, or an internal error occurred.
+This region is always available.

 vfio-ccw cmd region
 -------------------